 I have traveled with my Service Dog on airlines.
 They do not require tags hanging from your dog.
 Check with the airline you will be traveling on, for their specific requirements.

-Notify the airline ahead of time that you will be traveling with a Service or Emotional Support Dog.
+Notify the airline ahead of time that you will be traveling with a Service Dog.
+It is not required, but can help make your flight much more pleasant.
 Do not depend on your travel agent or anyone else to do this for you.
 The airline may be able to arrange your seating to allow for more leg room, or put you next to a vacant seat.
 I have found them to be extremely accommodating.

 Micro-chip and register your dog!
 In case your dog slips their collar, or someone removes it.
 A micro-chip is forever.
 Animal Shelters and Veterinarians have the ability to check for micro-chips.